DrThomasAger/smile/README.md

 ## Prompt Language and Response Language

+Why use name tags?
+They keep the model following the instructions over multiple turns.
+This also gives us an opportunity to introduce a general idea: Our ***prompt language*** defines the ***response language***.

-This defines the response language: it starts with a name tag that is the role it is fulfilling in this instance.
-In this case, the role is an expert on the ***(: Smile*** prompt instruction language.
+This response language starts with a name tag in markdowb formatting.
+It is used to establish the embodiment that the model is fulfilling in this instance.
+In this **quick start example**, the role is being an **expert** on the ***(: Smile*** prompt instruction language.

 `***(: Smile Expert***:`